-This the first mention in the Discworld books of Soul Cake Tuesday (see also the annotation for p.
-289/262 of Guards!
+This is the first mention in the Discworld books of Soul Cake Tuesday (as opposed to other days of the week; see also the annotation for p.
+262 of Guards!
 Guards!).
-Perhaps Terry finally settled on this day of the week because of the resonance with the traditional 'Pancake Tuesday' (the first Tuesday after Lent).
+Perhaps Terry finally settled on this day of the week because of the resonance with the traditional Pancake or Shrove Tuesday: the last Tuesday before Lent.

-- [p.
-193/140] "Even these people would consider it tactless to mention the word 'billygoat' to a troll."
+-[p.
+140] "Even these people would consider it tactless to mention the word 'billygoat' to a troll."